 Once the POA is sent to India, the POA holder will have to sign and adjudicate it within three months from the date of assigning the power, at the registrar’s office in India.
 After this procedure is completed, it can be said that the POA has been legally given.

 Repatriation of funds and tax implications for NRIs>

-When a sale of property takes place and the amount so received as sale proceeds is sent abroad to the country of the NRI’s residence, it is called repatriation of funds.
-The process involves conversion of Indian rupee to foreign currency.
+When a sale of property takes place and the amount so received as sale proceeds are-being sent abroad to the country of the NRI’s residence, it is called repatriation of funds.
+The process involves the conversion of Indian rupee to foreign currency.

 - However, if the profit is reinvested in Section 54EC bonds issued by REC or NHAI (within 6 months of the sale) or if another property is bought with it within a specified number of years, then the tax gets waived off.

 If the property held by the NRI is let out on rent then such rental income is taxable .
 Due taxes have to be paid on such income and proper income tax returns need to be filed under relevant PAN.

 If the NRI has two or more properties in India then only one can be treated as self-occupied and ‘deemed rent’ has to be declared for the other properties and tax has to be paid on them.
 However, as per the rules applicable to resident Indians, NRIs’ too have the choice of showing 30% of such deemed rental income as maintenance cost and get tax benefit against the same.

 No tax is payable on deemed income in the country of the NRI’s residence, however, it is advisable to declare the same there as it could otherwise cause problems during the repatriation of funds from India.

 Loan availability and tax benefits on home loans for NRIs

 NRI, PIO, and OCI all have access to home loans in India.
 As per RBI, NRIs can avail loans only from certain financial institutions.
 Multinational banks have different schemes in place for providing home loans subject to country related restrictions.
 Banks seek POA for extending home loans to NRIs’.